 The official grades issued by Park University, indicating student's performance, are listed below.
 The grade point average for each student is computed by dividing the sum of grade points earned by the number of credit hours in which the student earned grades of A, B, C, D or F. A grade point average of 3.0 or higher is required for satisfactory academic standing in all graduate programs.

-4 grade points
+A - Excellent 4 grade points

-3 grade points
+B - Good 3 grade points

-2 grade points
+C - Unsatisfactory 2 grade points

-1 grade point
+D - Poor 1 grade point

+F - Failed No grade points

+I - Incomplete No grade points

-No grade points
+P - Pass No grade points

-No credit hours